bhauman/figwheel-main/docs/docs/installation.md

 ```

 One thing that is very important to remember is that if you want to
-pass additional options to the `lein fig` command above you will have
+pass additional figwheel CLI options to the `lein fig` command above
-to add a `--` before the additional arguments.
+you will have to add a `--` before the additional arguments.

 Let's display the Figwheel help documentation with the `-h` (or `--help`) option: